 There are four bio-filters which filter out odours from the facility using a mixture of wood chips, organic material and natural micro organisms.

-5. Final Screens
+5. Final Screening

-A complex range of screens removes any remaining inorganic material to ensure high quality compost is produced.
+Compost piles are screened to remove any remaining inorganic material to ensure high quality compost is produced.